 I’m not sure that any investor of LinkedIn stock, including myself, ever expected the kind of sell off that happened on Friday.
-And while I’m certainly concerned about anyinvestment shedding more than 40% of its value in a single day, my faith in LinkedIn’s ability to provide tools to market to my target audience hasn’t wavered.
+And while I’m certainly concerned about any investment shedding more than 40% of its value in a single day, my faith in LinkedIn’s ability to provide tools to market to my target audience hasn’t wavered.
 Although, if LinkedIn really wants investors to stick around for the long haul, then they need to improve their value proposition to marketers.
 Here are five features that would help LinkedIn achieve greater credibility with investors and deliver even more value to marketers.

 This is an idea that I’ve been discussing with Elizabeth Clor, a former colleague, friend, and all-around LinkedIn enthusiast.
-LinkedIn should enable users to group their customers, vendors, press, and potential partners into lists.
+LinkedIn features should enable users to group their customers, vendors, press, and potential partners into lists.
 This would make it easier to track the most relevant updates and posts in the news feed.
 Taking it a step further, contacts should be grouped by expertise.
 This would make it easier to reach out to the right connections when looking for input on a marketing or business development project.

-2) Make search more powerful.
+2) Make LinkedIn search results more powerful.

 LinkedIn Pulse content is fantastic, but the majority of Pulse content is not accessible to users, as there is no way to search for content created on this platform.
 For example, there may be other archived Pulse articles on LinkedIn that might be worth reading.
 But without a search tool, you presently do not have the ability to find them.
 LinkedIn should add Pulse content in the search box in the header or create a new search box just for Pulse content.
-Without knowing the in’s and out’s of how LinkedIn’s search algorithm work, this would require some version of providing additional “weight” to content elements like title, date, article tags, content type, category, and social engagement data to ensure that the results are relevant to users.
+Without knowing the in’s and out’s of how LinkedIn’s search results algorithm works, this would require some version of providing additional “weight” to content elements like title, date, article tags, content type, category, and social engagement data to ensure that the results are relevant to users.
 Enabling search would provide a smoother user experience, and increase overall LinkedIn engagement.

-3) Give more tools to group admins.
+3) Give more tools to LinkedIn group admins.

 Some groups are getting more engagement than actual company pages.
 So why not allow the group admins more ways to advertise and promote their groups directly to their target audiences.
 This would accelerate conversations and allow the group admins the chance to grow their group in multiple ways.